The Divergence Between Soybean Meal and Soybean Oil

 At the start of 2015, the crush spread for turning soybeans into meal and oil was at around $9 per bushel, at the end of the year the crush spread was at the $6 per bushel level.
 This tells us a lot about the demand for soybeans and soybean products that trade on the CBOT division of the CME.
 First, it tells us that a bumper crop in 2015 increased inventories of both soybeans and soybean products thus, causing prices to fall.
 Second, it tells us that the economics of processing soybeans into soybean products deteriorated over the year.
 The decline in the crush spread meant that those companies involved in processing soybeans made less money than at the beginning of 2015.
 Two examples are Archer Daniels Midland (ADM) and Bunge Limited (BG).

 The divergence between soybean meal and soybean oil prices yields an important clue about demand.
 Clearly, soybean oil demand was healthier than that of meal throughout the course of the year.
 China, a huge consumer of soybean oil given the nation's massive population supported the price of soybean oil as they consumed and built inventories of the soybean product for the future.
 Even though the price of the overall crush spread fell, processing raw soybeans into soybean oil was profitable on its own while meal processing was not.
 The cost of the raw input was lower than the market price of the processed result.
-Since the price of oil was down only 4.4% and the price of raw beans were down over 14% in 2015, soybean oil saved the margins of bean crushing from falling even further on the year.
+Since the price of oil was down only 4.4% and the price of raw beans was down over 14% in 2015, soybean oil saved the margins of bean crushing from falling even further on the year.

 Moreover, on a long-term basis, the price of soybean meal and oil returned to a level that is close to the historical norm with last year's move meaning that the year-on-year divergence was a correction of a much longer-term divergence between the two soybean products.
 Since 2013, the price of soybean meal has outperformed soybean oil.
 A historical perspective is always important when it comes to the price relationships between commodities.

-Following processing spreads and its components like in the case of soybean crush spreads yields important, real-time fundamental data about the current state of the commodity.
+Following processing spreads and its components like in the case of soybean crush spread yields important, real-time fundamental data about the current state of the commodity.
 This information is not available by looking at nominal prices of soybeans and soybean products on their own.